deltaray-io/mesosim-docs/docs/about-the-simulator/events-viewer.md

 ---
-sidebar_label: 'Ecents Viewer'
+sidebar_label: 'Events Viewer'
 sidebar_position: 12
 ---

-# Observability of each backtest action - Events viewer
+#  Events viewer: Observability of each backtest action

 The **Events Tab** was explicitly designed to provide in-depth **observability** for each trade.